itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

 aws lambda invoke --function-name hello-world --cli-binary-format raw-in-base64-out --payload '{}' --region eu-west-2 response.json
 ```

-- Lambda integration with ELB (ALB):
+### Lambda integration with ELB (ALB)

     - Used for exposing a HTTP(S) endpoint
     - The function must be registered in a target group
     - HTTP request is converted by the ALB to JSON and the JSON is passed to the function an input
     - The ALB converts the lambda response back to JSON
-    - Multi-header values: must be enabled.
+    - Multi-header values: by default they are disabled.
 When enabled HTTP headers and query string parameters that are sent with multiple values are shown as arrays within the Lambda event and response object

-- Lambda@Edge:
+### Lambda@Edge

     - Lambda function deployed synchronously from CDN using CloudFront
     - Used for running global AWS Lambda function alongside CDN
     - Can be used for request filtering before reaching the final application